 - 3. A strong opening to capture the audience's interest. - 4.
 A single main idea, conveyed in laypersons' language (no jargon, no arcane technical terms, no equations).
 You cannot cover every aspect of your chosen paper in this assignment.
 Pick out one element (e.g., how the work was done, what new phenomenon was discovered, what the results mean, how the discovery will affect future work in the field, why the researchers undertook the work) and make your story about that main idea. - 5.
 At least two illustrative images, with appropriate credit given to the sources.
-The figures should be understandable and meaningful to a general audience (e.g., no complicated plots).
+The figures should be understandable and meaningful to a general audience (e.g., no complicated plots) and inserted in the text of your story (as I have done with the byline figure here).
 You do not have to create these figures yourself, but you must credit the original authors and identify the source of the figures.
 You must also provide your own, original captions to explain the figures. - 6.
 At least four embedded hyperlinks1 in the text to related, supplementary material that the audience can use to learn more about your topic.
-Links should be to content appropriate for the intended audience-no links to technical papers.
+Links should be to content-appropriate for the intended audience-no links to technical papers.

 Due: Friday.
-Mar 4.
+September 29.
 9:00 p.m.
 Upload your completed assignment to my.physics.
 Assignments submitted after the deadline will have points deducted.
 Be mindful of your reviewers and get your story submitted by the deadline, so they have adequate time to complete their reviews.
 Assignments submitted after the deadline will have at least 30 points deducted and will be ineligible for rewrite points.